 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Sales Managers job description, Sales Managers salary, Sales Managers information, what is the job of a Sales Manager like, pros and cons about Sales Managers, colleges and universities for Sales Managers, is Sales Managers the right career for me, Quite Hard careers to get into, careers in Management
+Sales Managers job description, Sales Managers salary, Sales Managers information, what is the job of a Sales Manager like, pros and cons about Sales Managers, colleges and universities for Sales Managers, is Sales Managers the right career for me, careers in Management